Artyom17/layers/README.md

 It also may have the multiview flag.

 > **TODO** What are we going to do with multiview?
-Multiview has the same issue, `WEBGL_multiview` has no way to render into the texture array with anti-aliasing.
+Multiview has the same issue, `OVR_multiview2` has no way to render into the texture array with anti-aliasing.

 #### Stereo vs mono
 The Quad, Cylinder, Equirect and Cube layers may be used for rendering either as stereo (when the image is different for each eye) or as mono (when both eyes use the same image).
 For simplicity reasons, I propose to use similar approach to the OpenXR API, where the layer has `XRLayerEyeVisibility` attribute that can have values `both`, `left` and `right`.
 This attributes controls which of the viewer's eyes to display the layer to.
 For mono rendering the `both` should be used.
 This approach provides 1:1 ratio between the layers and image sources, i.e. there is only one image source per layer, regardless whether it is the "stereo" or "mono" layer.